klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 - Takes any object as a model
 - No built in styling of any kind but sets the class names `KeyModeler-Select` and `KeyModeler-Option` for CSS hooks.

 I intend to reuse this class a lot for future data visualizations.
+Or, at least, for deciding on interesting data visualizations.

 # Building USCensusMap.js

 FreeCodeCamp's [Chloropleth Project](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-choropleth-map) has you use a provided TopoJson file, which requires an external dependency.
 I wanted to use the raw GeoJson files, because that is how map data is publicly available.
 Plus, d3 has a ton of [useful functions](https://github.com/d3/d3/blob/master/API.md#projections) for working with GeoJson files, like projections.
-I used [d3.geoAlbersUSA](https://github.com/d3/d3-geo/blob/v2.0.0/README.md#geoAlbersUsa) for this.
+I used the most obvious and familiar projection, [d3.geoAlbersUSA](https://github.com/d3/d3-geo/blob/v2.0.0/README.md#geoAlbersUsa) for this.

 There's a lot I could say about USCensusMap, but rather than wax poetical, I'm just going to provide a list of facts:
 - A class